Veraval: Geography

+The terrain of the city area is predominantly flat and low-lying, characteristic of the western coastal plains of Gujarat.
+The coastline includes sandy beaches interspersed with rocky stretches, while the land gradually rises further inland.
+The natural harbour at Veraval has historically supported fishing and maritime activity, while the coastal setting has equally influenced the spatial development as part of the same urban geography.

+The region experiences a tropical climate, with hot summers, a southwest monsoon season, and mild winters.
+Most annual rainfall occurs between June and September due to the monsoon.
+Proximity to the Arabian Sea moderates temperature extremes compared to inland areas of the Saurashtra region.

+The surrounding area includes coastal ecosystems, fishing zones, and agricultural land, while the Gir forest region lies further inland to the east.

 Demographics

 As of the 2011 India census, Veraval had a population of 153,696.
 Males constitute 51% of the population and females 49%.
 Veraval has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 53%.
 In Veraval, 14% of the population is under 6 years of age.

 Climate

 Veraval has a tropical savanna climate (Köppen Aw) borderline on a hot semi-arid climate (BSh) with very warm to hot temperatures throughout the year.
 Almost all rainfall occurs during the summer monsoon season from June to September, typically falling in extremely short-lived but intense storms: on average rain falls for a total of fewer than eighty hours each year.
 Rainfall is also exceptionally variable from year to year: only 69.7 mm fell in 1901, but as much as 1888.3 mm fell in 2009, of which 1531.7 mm fell in July of that year and a record daily total of 503.8 mm on Veraval's wettest day of 16 July 2009.